Anastasia-Labs/aiken-design-patterns/README.md

 after the upper bound of its creation transaction.
 Because that transaction's validity range spans at most ten minutes, the coupling deadline is between one hour and seventy minutes after its lower bound.
-Coupling must happen before that deadline and sets `valid_until` to `must_couple_by + gov_action_lifespan`.
-The applied governance-action lifespan is a trusted deployment bound covering voting, enactment, any assumed delaying-action extension, observation, and minting the `PassedProposal`.
+Coupling must happen before that deadline and sets `valid_until` using the configured lifespan.
+The lifespan comes from the inline integer datum of a reference UTxO that holds the `GOV_ACTION_LIFESPAN` NFT.
+That UTxO is controlled by the `governance_parameters` validator: its bootstrap nonce mints the NFT once, and updates require the configured threshold of distinct authorized signers.
+The lifespan covers voting, enactment, any assumed delaying-action extension, observation, and minting the `PassedProposal`.
 Finalization itself may happen later.

 Transaction reconstruction intentionally supports at most 23 entries in each of `inputs`, `reference_inputs`, `outputs`, and `extra_signatories`.
 This